How to Spot a Good Business Mentor

 Good mentors have to be real

 No, we don’t mean as in flesh and blood.
 We’re talking about people who have made a success of themselves as an entrepreneur recently, and ideally someone who is living the life now.
 The reason for this is that they won’t hold back on the advice they give.
 While some of it may be painful, you can’t argue with clear experience.
-If you are standing in front of someone who is proof that what they are talking about actually works, it makes it all the more easier to follow through yourself.
+If you are standing in front of someone who is proof that what they are talking about actually works, it makes it all the easier to follow through yourself.
 You know someone who has done it, and they are helping you.

 Good mentors have the time

 Note from Bob Norton - I tend not to agree with this point, as successful people develop staff and systems to run their business so they can move on and do what they most enjoy and are best at doing.
 I allocate about 25% of my time to coaching and mentoring to stay connected to the marketplace and because I enjoy the work and helping other grow from my own experience.
 Even though this work might pay only 25% as much as other work I could be doing I think it is important work and give my experience more leverage through others.
-Ideally I will get some stock in a startup company with an agressive discount for new companies to get them over the Catch-22 of not having enough cash and needing lots of help.
+Ideally, I will get some stock in a startup company with an aggressive discount for new companies to get them over the Catch-22 of not having enough cash and needing lots of help.
 Success is doing things the way you want to for an enjoyable life and work schedule.
 The fact that your time is 100% filled all the time could mean the opposite too.

 This is one of those funny paradoxes that plague the business world.
 If a mentor is to have enough time for you, this suggests (rightly or wrongly) that they are not that successful.
 Being successful usually means a lot of hard work, so in order for you to gauge whether or not your mentor is a good choice, get to know them first.
 If they seem patient and calm and still successful, they are probably a good fit for your needs.